0xc0re/docosaisto/README.md

 ## Overview

-`docosaisto` is a project that uses a Node.js-based API along and static HTML site to run the MS-DOS Dr. Sbaitso application and return the audio.
-The project's structure includes the following:
+`docosaisto` is a Node.js-based API and static HTML site designed to run the MS-DOS <a href="https://en.wikipedia.org/wiki/Dr._Sbaitso">Dr. Sbaitso</a> application and return an MP3 of the audio.

 ## Project Structure